 When a loved one receives finite life expectancy, we believe they should have the opportunity to keep their dignity and remain in their own homes during their remaining days, receiving the proper care and surrounded by family members.

-Our Assisting Hands caregivers are trained to offer non-medical assistance to our clients for a dignified end of life experience.
+Our Assisting Hands caregivers are trained to offer non-medical en-of-life care to our clients for a dignified end of life experience.
 These services include:

 - Light housekeeping